jurriaanschrofer/datagaze/README.md

 `datagaze` dynamically inserts and updates schema information into your Rails models, which in effect prevents you from having to visit schema.rb and helps other developers to quickly grasp the nature of your model.

+If you are curious what problems are fixed by `datagaze` – whilst being common to other gems, such as `annotate` – skip down some sections below.

+# Overview

 ## Sneak preview

 ```ruby